-The community grants social licence when they accept:
+The community grants a social licence when they accept:

 The concept of social licence has evolved from Corporate Social Responsibility.

-An important characteristic of social licence is that there is no written agreement or formal license, as it’s built on trust.
+An important characteristic of social licence is that there is no written agreement or formal licence, as it’s built on trust.
 It can be withdrawn at any time.

 Proactively building and managing a social licence allows you to: